jaryn-kubik/ddda-dinput8/README.md

 If you need to revert to previous save, simply rename it to "ddda.sav".

 ### Character customization screen
-Allows you to enter the character customization screen at any time:
+Allows you to enter the character customization screen at any time.
-1) go to the main menu (either the one with load game/options/etc or the one with main menu/manual/exit game)
-2) hold Home (can be changed in dinput8.ini) and press Enter
+It replaces the Manual menu (the one on the very first screen).

-!!!you need to really press enter, it doesn't work with mouse!!!
+You need to enter it with keyboard (press enter), doesn't work with mouse.

 ### In-game clock
 Displays in-game time in top right corner of the screen.